itsAiham/dice_game/README.md

 ```

-Notice that you enter another terminal, and you would not exit it unless you follow enter **q** or other exit commands.
+Notice that you enter another terminal, and you would not exit it unless you enter **q** or other exit commands.

 You can always press ? or help to get the introduction within game terminal.